-- notifiable events since the previous care inspection; - the registration status of the establishment; - written and verbal communication received since the previous care inspection; - the returned QIP from the previous care inspection; and - the previous care inspection report.
+- notifiable events since the previous care inspection - the registration status of the establishment - written and verbal communication received since the previous care inspection - the previous care inspection report - the returned QIP from the previous care inspection

 Questionnaires were provided to patients prior to the inspection by the establishment on our behalf.
 We also invited staff to complete an electronic questionnaire prior to the inspection.
-No completed patient or staff questionnaires were returned prior to the inspection.
+No completed patient or staff questionnaires were returned to RQIA.

-During the inspection, we spoke with Ms McCartan, the practice manager and a dental nurse.
+During the inspection, we spoke with Mr McCann; the practice manager; and two dental nurses.

-The findings of the inspection were provided to Ms McCartan at the conclusion of the inspection.
+The findings of the inspection were provided to Mr McCann at the conclusion of the inspection.